bgveenstra/project-2-27/README.md

 **You must review the following with your instructional team BEFORE you start to code.**

 * **Scope:** What are you planning to build?
 What do you reasonably think you can implement in the time period?
 * **User Stories:** Who is your user?
 What features will your app have?
-Set up your project and user stories in <a href="https://trello.com" target="_blank">Trello</a> or in some other organized format.
+Set up your project and user stories in [Trello](https://trello.com) or in some other organized format.
 * **Wireframes:** Sketch out what your core pages will look like and how they will work.
 Consider making a *paper prototype* to demonstrate and/or test key user interactions.
 * **Data Models:** Draw out the models and any associations for your project in an entity relationship diagram (ERD).
 * **Milestones:** Outline the milestones/sprints for your group.